Patty Highland, Chair – Contact Patty

 Andrew Dugan, Membership – Contact Andrew

 Andrew Dugan has worked as a choral and handbell musician for the past twenty years.
 Andrew graduated from the University of Oklahoma with a degree in Organ and Vocal Music Education.
 He has taught choral music at the middle and high school levels in both Oklahoma and Texas and was also privileged to teach two years of handbells in the public school system.
 Andrew has served as Minister of Music or Organist at several churches throughout the Oklahoma/Texas region.
-Currently, Andrew resides in Tulsa and works as a travel agent and ringing and assisting with an ensemble at Asbury United Methodist Church.
+Currently, Andrew resides in Tulsa and works as a travel agent and is the director of the handbell ensembles at Harvard Avenue Christian Church and Asbury United Methodist Church.

 Jill Fite, Education – Contact Jill

 Jill Fite grew up in Hobart, Oklahoma, where she was introduced to handbells in 1975.
 She rang in her church bell choir for only a few months before leaving for college.
 She earned bachelor and master degrees in geology and a master degree in education while focusing on being a military spouse, a mother, working in research, and teaching.
 Jill found her ringing passion at the First United Methodist Church in Springfield, VA.
 After five years there, where she attended handbell festivals, participated in her first ensemble and rang in Distinctly Bronze, she retired to her hometown determined to reintroduce handbells to the community.
 She became the handbell director at the church where she first rang.
 She currently directs a church choir, community choir, ensemble, and teaches children’s chime classes.
 Jill and her husband Pat raise cattle, grow fruits and vegetables, and have two grown sons.